Jarzon/SteamGroupBot/README.md

 For now it delete spam comments in the group homepage, it won't ban users nor moderate group discussions.
 It can detects spam even if the spammer change come characters to try to bypass detection.

+## Features

+If you have some feature request to help moderate a group don't hesitate to post them in the issues section.

+You can also look at the [planed features](https://github.com/Jarzon/SteamGroupBot/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) and add a reaction to help prioritizing them.

 ## Installation

 ### Application